Estimated reading time: 6 minutes

 1: Based on Duration

-Based on the Duration, there are some of the most notable differences between these two activities.
+Based on the Duration, these two activities have some of the most notable differences.
 Hiking is shorter in duration in comparison to trekking.
 When you go hiking, that is, in most cases, a couple of hours of day hiking, full day hiking or even it can also be an overnight stay in the countryside, hillside or mountain.
 On the other hand, trekking usually lasts at least 2 days or longer.
 For example- I go to Everest Base Camp Trekking – which means trekking for longer days.
 If you say – Everest Base Camp Hiking, it means day hiking starting from a particular place and returning to the place by the same day evening.
-A few examples are hiking to Everest Base Camp and returning to Gorak Shep, hiking to Kalapathar and returning to the same place you started your hiking.
+A few examples are hiking to Everest Base Camp and returning to Gorak Shep, hiking to Kalapathar and returning to the same place you started hiking.
 People normally use the word “hiking”, not “trekking”.

 2: Based on Geography

-Another difference between hiking and trekking is the topography.
+Another difference between Hiking and trekking is the topography.
 Hiking trails are normally marked with signage and map boards.
-It lets hikers know how to go and where to go through hills, forests, mountains, rivers, etc. On the other hand, trekking trails are not always marked with signage and map boards.
+It lets hikers know how and where to go through hills, forests, mountains, rivers, etc. On the other hand, trekking trails are not always marked with signage and map boards.
 And geographically, it is more adventurous and strenuous.

 3: Based on Difficulty